Can you own a piece of beach in California?

 At many of the state’s beaches, that accounts for plenty of room on the sand to lay out or toss around a football most of the day.
 The water is fair game, too — as far as the eye can see.

-“California’s constitution guarantees all citizens the right to use the state tidelands,” Locklin told FOX 5.
+“California’s constitution guarantees all citizens the right to use the state tidelands,” Locklin told KTLA sister station KSWB.
 “Access for all.”

 That seems straightforward enough.
 But the problem arises less with debates about the “mean high tide line” (not exactly surfer lingo, is it?) and much more with how people get onto the sand in the first place.